dxganta/bluezelle-evm-bridge/README.md

 ## Notes
-1. Make sure to run the OraclWorker.js first & then the DBWorker.js.
-Because OracleWorker will deploy the Oracle Contract if not already deployed and store it in a file.
+1. Make sure to delete the ORACLEADDRESS file, everytime you compile

+2. Caller Contract Flow
+  1. deploys contract
+  2. sets the oracle Address
+  3. recharges gas
+  4. calls the getOracleValue or getDbValue